-Beginning in April 2020 and lasting into May, CenterPoint Energy’s authorized contractor, Michels Corporation, will be replacing natural gas mains in Richfield.
-CenterPoint’s work will be primarily focused near the HUB and between 66th and Hwy 62 from Nicollet to Portland.
+Beginning in April 2020 and lasting into May, CenterPoint Energy’s authorized contractor, Michels Corporation, replaced natural gas mains in Richfield.
+CenterPoint’s work was primarily focused near the HUB and between 66th and Hwy 62 from Nicollet to Portland.

 Due to COVID-19/Coronavirus concerns, CenterPoint Energy is delaying service line and meter work that requires entering customer homes or disrupting customer gas service until further notice.

 Hennepin County is preparing to reconfigure a segment of Portland Avenue between 60th Street to 66th Street.
 Portland Avenue is among the County’s most biked corridors.
 It connects downtown Minneapolis with the interstate 494 employement corridor and the southeast metro.